 Fort Collins Pedestrian Accident Lawyer

 Pedestrian accidents are an unfortunately common incident in this country.
 According to the National Highway Traffic Safety Administration, 5,376 pedestrians lost their lives in accidents around the United States in 2015.
-If you or a loved one suffered harm in an accident, and believe that another party may be responsible, contact the lawyers at Cannon Hadfield Stieben & Doutt, LLC, today to schedule a free case evaluation.
+If you or a loved one suffered harm or a wrongful death in a fatal accident, and believe that another party may be responsible, we’re here to help.
+If a loved one suffered a wrongful death, please accept our condolences.
+We understand how difficult this situation can be to navigate and are here to act on your behalf.
+To schedule a free consultation with our wrongful death attorneys please call us at (970) 471-7170.

-- We practice an individualized approach to personal injury.
-We take the time to listen to your story, establish goals for your case, and demand maximum compensation for your injuries.
+We practice an individualized approach to wrongful death claims.
+The Fort Collins wrongful death attorneys at our law firm take the time to listen to your story, establish goals for your case, and demand maximum compensation for your injuries.

-- Our attorneys are experienced negotiators, aiming to recover the maximum compensation for our clients.
+- Our personal injury attorneys are experienced negotiators, aiming to recover the maximum compensation for our clients.
 If necessary, we will take your case to the courtroom if the situation demands it.

 Victims of pedestrian accidents often incur serious injuries that might have prolonged or even permanent after-effects.
-As such, many families require the assistance of an attorney to determine the exact claim amount, based on the current amount of damages and the expected amount of future medical care or loss in income.
-The Fort Collins accident attorneys at Cannon Hadfield Stieben & Doutt, LLC, help victims of bicycle accidents determine the exact extent of their injuries and hold the responsible party wholly accountable for their actions.
+These serious injuries frequently result in economic damages that typically stem from high medical bills and lost income during the healing process.
+As such, many families require the assistance of a wrongful death attorney to determine the exact claim amount, based on the current amount of damages and the expected amount of future medical care or lost income.
+The Fort Collins pedestrian accident and personal injury attorneys at Cannon Law help victims of bicycle accidents determine the exact extent of their injuries and hold the responsible party wholly accountable for their actions.

 Who Is Liable in a Pedestrian Accident?